What is a Vasectomy?

 Microscopic technique is used to rejoin the ends of the vas deferens in a Vasovasotomy and to create a bypass is Vasoepididymostomy.
 Microscopic dissolving sutures are used.

-You will be required to attend your Surgeon for follow-up in the immediate post-operative period.
-The first semen analysis is usually undertaken at about 8 weeks after Surgery and then again at two to three month intervals.
+You will be required to see your Surgeon for follow-up in the immediate post-operative period.
+The first semen analysis is usually undertaken at about eight weeks after surgery and then again at two to three month intervals.

 Three months after a Vasovasotomy, the semen analysis often reveals a good sperm count with poor motility.
-After 6 months the count is usually stable or slightly improved and the motility is also improved.
+After six months, the count is usually stable or slightly improved and the motility is also improved.

-After Vasoepididymostomy, sperm usually takes longer to appear in the ejaculate, and in most cases, it takes at least 4 to 6 months to appear.
+After Vasoepididymostomy, sperm usually takes longer to appear in the ejaculate, and in most cases, it takes at least four to six months to appear.

 Studies have shown that following initially successful reversal surgery, where good sperm counts and motility has been obtained, a significant number of men subsequently experience significant deterioration in sperm counts.
 This may be caused by the formation of scar tissue, which can occur from sperm leakage at the reversal site or from a disruption of the blood supply at the site of surgery.